Belinskaya's theorem is optimal: Introduction

-A remarkable consequence of Theorem \ref{thmIntro:belinskaya opti sym} can be stated in the context of \emph{Shannon orbit equivalence}, as defined by Kerr and Li \cite{kerrEntropyShannonOrbit2019}.
-Two measure-preserving transformations are Shannon orbit equivalent if there exists an orbit equivalence between them whose orbit equivalence cocycles $c_1$ and $c_2$ have both finite Shannon entropy.
-After showing that dynamical entropy is an invariant of Shannon orbit equivalence for measure-preserving actions of many groups, such as $\Z^n$ for every $n\geq 2$, they implicitly asked whether dynamical entropy is an invariant of Shannon orbit equivalence for measure-preserving transformations and wondered whether Shannon orbit equivalence could actually directly imply flip-conjugacy.
-We show that it is not the case.
+\paragraph*{Shannon orbit equivalence and dynamical entropy} A remarkable consequence of Theorem \ref{thmIntro:belinskaya opti sym} can be stated in the context of \emph{Shannon orbit equivalence}, as defined by Kerr and Li \cite{kerrEntropyShannonOrbit2019}.
+Two measure-preserving transformations are Shannon orbit equivalent if there exists an orbit equivalence between them whose orbit equivalence cocycles $c_1$ and $c_2$ both have finite Shannon entropy.
+In \cite{austinBehaviourEntropyBounded2016}, it was implicitely shown that, among actions of finitely generated amenable groups which are not virtually cyclic, Shannon orbit equivalence preserves dynamical entropy.
+This was then generalized in \cite{kerrEntropyShannonOrbit2019} to countable amenable groups that are neither locally finite nor virtually cyclic, as well as some nonamenable groups.
+Kerr and Li implicitly asked whether dynamical entropy is an invariant of Shannon orbit equivalence for measure-preserving transformations and wondered whether Shannon orbit equivalence could actually directly imply flip-conjugacy.
+They answered positively the first part of this question in \cite{kerr2022entropy}.
+Here, we show that Shannon orbit equivalence doesn't boil down to flip-conjugacy.

 \begin{thm}[{see Theorem \ref{thm.reponsekerrli}}] Let $T_1\in\Aut(X,\mu)$ be an ergodic transformation and assume that $(T_1)^n$ is ergodic for some $n\geq 2$.
 Then there exists $T_2\in\Aut(X,\mu)$ such that $T_1$ and $T_2$ are Shannon orbit equivalent but not flip-conjugate. \end{thm}